Custom Poker Chips Artwork Guide: Design Files & Specs

 The difference between a chip that looks professional and one that looks amateurish often comes down to artwork preparation - not the manufacturing process itself.

-Whether you're supplying print-ready files or asking our team to design from scratch, understanding how artwork translates onto clay inlays and ceramic chip faces will save you revision rounds and production delays.
+Whether you are supplying print-ready files or asking our team to design from scratch, understanding how artwork translates onto clay inlays and ceramic chip faces will save you revision rounds and production delays.
+For the vocabulary behind inlays, decals, and direct print, see poker chip labels.
+For cash $ vs tournament point values on each colour, see poker chips with denominations.

 File Formats We Accept